stella23456789/pound/README.md

 # Pound emulator

+## Devlopment is mostly halted on the backend until it is possible to dump Switch 2 firmware

 Pound is likely the first real contendor as a Switch 2 emulator.

 Progress will start on the CPU as it is nearly identical to Switch 1, and later on smoothing out the differences between the two hardware.